Mortgage Basics

 Mortgage Non-Payment Insurance (Mortgage Default Insurance)

-If you are a first-time homebuyer, you can borrow up to 95% of the value of the home if you buy mortgage default insurance.
-Most people think of government owned Canada Mortgage and Housing Corporation (CMHC) as the primary provider of insurance but there are private insurers too.
-They are Genworth and Canada Guarantee and even though they compete for business with CMHC there is no difference in the cost between them.
-The price of premiums is set by CMHC and the private insurers are required to match.
+If you are a first-time homebuyer, you can borrow up to 95% of the home's value if you buy mortgage default insurance.
+Most people think of the government-owned Canada Mortgage and Housing Corporation (CMHC) as the primary insurance provider, but there are private insurers, too.
+They are Genworth and Canada Guarantee, and even though they compete for business with CMHC, there is no difference in the cost between them.
+CMHC sets the price of premiums, and the private insurers must match.

-If you are not a first-time homebuyer you are only eligible for a loan of up to 90% of the value of the home.
+If you are not a first-time homebuyer, you are only eligible for a loan of up to 90% of the home's value.

 The advantage of mortgage default insurance is that it allows you to get a bigger loan, but it does have drawbacks:

-1. You will pay 2.8% to 4.0% of the value of the loan as an insurance premium.
+1. You will pay 2.8% to 4.0% of the loan's value as an insurance premium.
 That’s a $4,500 premium for a $100k mortgage.
-A small part of the cost is mitigated because insured mortgages get a slightly better interest rate.
+You can make up for a small part of the default insurance cost because insured mortgages get a slightly better interest rate.

-2. Properties valued over $500,000 are not eligible for first-time buyer 95% financing, and insurance is not available for properties over $1.000,000.
+2. Properties valued over $500,000 are not eligible for first-time buyer 95% financing, and insurance is unavailable for properties over $1.000,000.
 This is particularly significant in Vancouver and Toronto.

-3. Insured mortgages must be paid off within 25 years.
+3. Borrowers must pay off insured mortgages within 25 years (30 years for first-time buyers).
 Non-insured mortgages can have lifespans of 30 and even 35 years.

 4. Rental properties, recreational properties, and refinancing a primary residence are not eligible for insurance.